How long does weed stay in your system? How to get weed out of your system fast

 As it is stored in fat, people with higher body fat would also need more time to flush out the weed from their bodies.
 Women in general also take longer as their metabolism is generally a bit slower.

-Note: This point may have you thinking, "I should start working out right away to detox and get the weed out of my system quick".
+Note: This point may have you thinking, "I should start working out right away to detox and get the weed out of my system fast".
 This comes with a disclaimer though.

 When you burn fat during a workout, the chemical part(THC and CBD) present in the body melts along with the fatty tissue.
 So, if you end up working out close to a urine test date, you may end up having more THC in your piss, not less.

-In this case, your pee test would reveal a lot of THC which is not what we want to achieve here.
+In this case, your piss test would reveal a very high level of THC which is not what we want to achieve here.